What is the Lacrimal Bone

 This surface features a longitudinal groove or furrow along its length that runs in the same direction as the posterior lacrimal crest.
 The anterior portion of the furrow forms a part of the middle nasal meatus, whereas its posterior portion articulates with the ethmoid bone.

-The lacrimal bone articulates with other skull bones, the frontal, ethmoid, inferior nasal concha, and maxilla via these four borders.
+The lacrimal bone articulates with other skull bones via these four borders.

-1. The anterior border of the bone articulates with the frontal process of the maxilla.
+1. The anterior border articulates with the maxilla’s frontal process.

 2. The posterior border articulates with the orbital lamina of the ethmoid bone.